- Public Works

-As part of the requirements of the North Dakota Department of Health, the City of Bismarck has to make sure that it too follows pollution prevention and good housekeeping practices in operations.
+As part of the requirements of the North Dakota Department of Environmental Quality (NDDEQ), the City of Bismarck has to follow pollution prevention and good housekeeping practices in operations.
 We have implemented an operation and maintenance program that prevents or reduces pollutant runoff from municipal operations.

 We are working on this through:

-This program reduces the amount of pollutants discharged from storage, application and disposal of pesticides, and fertilizers.
+- This program reduces the amount of pollutants discharged from storage, application and disposal of pesticides, and fertilizers.
 In addition, these chemicals are only applied by personnel that are properly trained in management techniques.
-Currently, the city contracts outside companies for most of the application of fertilizer and grass maintenance.

 - Training municipal employees to reduce pollutants in stormwater.

 - Municipal employees participate in training that addresses MS4 maintenance, reduction, and prevention of stormwater pollution from city activities.
 Some of these areas include: fleet and building maintenance; proper use, storage, and disposal of chemicals; new construction and land disturbance; and stormwater system maintenance.

 - Assessing BMPs (Best Management Practices) at city facilities to reduce stormwater from the facilities.

 - Existing facilities are evaluated to determine if there are any BMPs that can be implemented to reduce the quantity of stormwater and the amount of potential pollutants leaving the site.
 During new facility construction, BMPs are always considered for stormwater management.